vnsny-bia/VisitContactTrace/README.md

 ## Importing Data <a name="importdata"></a>

-If you do have data you would like to use, click on "Upload File" and browse to the dataset that you wish to import into the VisitContactTrace application.
+If you do have data you would like to use, click on "Choose Data File" and browse to the dataset that you wish to import into the VisitContactTrace application.

-The "Review Data" button provides a preview of the data import and the ability to rename columns to the names defined in [data specifications](#dataspec).
-If column names and formats are correct, the "Submit Data" button will import the data into the application.
+The "View Selected File" button provides a preview of the data import and the ability to rename columns to the names defined in [data specifications](#dataspec).
+If column names and formats are correct, the "Use Selected File" button will import the data into the application.
 If not, the user will be notified of an error.

 <img src="./inst/www/ct-preview.PNG" width="500"  align="center"/>